 Financing history - The company is valued at over $1 billion, having raised a total of $190 million.

-- A same-day grocery delivery startup offering delivery in as little as one
+What it does - A same-day grocery delivery startup offering delivery in as little as one hour.

 What it does –Enterprise virtualization and storage

 Why it’s a great place to work – Nutanix currently holds an impressive 52% market share in the enterprise data space.
 The company provides lavish perks to its employees such as 100% healthcare coverage, free weekly massages, biweekly beer bashes and unlimited food.
 True to most young companies that prioritize its corporate values as much as the bottom line, Nutanix promotes a transparent culture unfettered by politics.
 Employees are challenged on a daily basis while working on the latest cutting edge technology in its industry.